The Warrant

 The Warrant is a 2020 American Western-themed film.
 The film stars Steven R. McQueen and Neal McDonough as a father and son duo, who dedicate their lives to upholding the law.
 A sequel to the film titled The Warrant: Breaker's Law, was announced in 2022.

 Plot

 The Warrant is set in a post-civil war America.
 The plot follows John Breaker, played by Neal McDonough, who served in the American Civil War before becoming a local sheriff, along with his son, Cal Breaker, a Federal Marshal, played by Steven R. McQueen.
 Together they set out on a mission to serve an arrest warrant to a well-known vigilante, Virgil St. Denis, played by Casper Van Dien.
-St. Denis goes by the name of "The Saint" and, like John Breaker, was also a war veteran.
+St. Denis goes by the name of "The Saint" and, like John Breaker, was a war veteran.

 The task becomes seemingly impossible when the Breakers get caught between two rival gangs, which could reignite the Civil War.
-It was described by Casper Van Dien as "a wholesome Western, it felt like a classic Western".
+It was described by Casper Van Dien as "a wholesome Western; it felt like a classic Western".